15 patents in this list

 A tethered wind turbine tower offers a cost-effective solution for building taller wind turbines.
 The tower is stabilized by cables attached to it and anchored in the ground.
 These cables are pre-tensioned to minimize oscillations.
 The attachment points for the cables are optimized to converge within the tower wall thickness, allowing the use of standard tower sections and cables while effectively stabilizing the taller structure.

-3. Angled Mooring Lines for Improved Stability of Floating Wind Turbines
+3. Angled Mooring System for Floating Wind Turbine with Buoyancy-Adjustable Platform

 SINGLE BUOY MOORINGS INC., 2020